 - A range of (36–38°F) is recommended for proofing pizza dough.

 A relative humidity (rh) of 85–95% is recommended.
 This one is a little more difficult for the average home baker.
-But, with a simple Temperature/Humidity gauge, you can easily find what is the humidity in your refrigerator.
+But, with a simple Temperature/Humidity gauge, you can easily find the humidity in your refrigerator.